jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 ---
 title: DRAFT – What Is an Object?
-description: Clarifying Class, Object, Instance, and Their Real-World Meaning.
+description: Clarifying Class, Object, Instance, and Their Real-World Meaning
 unlisted: true
 ---
 <img src="https://openclipart.org/image/800px/68929" alt="Andy Warhol" title="Image Source: https://openclipart.org/detail/68929/andy-warhol" width = "50%" align="center" style="padding: 35px;">

 # Introduction
-Object-oriented programming has been around for decades, yet the most basic question—_what is an object?_—still sparks debate.
+Object-oriented programming has been around for decades, yet the most basic question—_what is an object?_—may cause some confusion.
 The terms “class,” “instance,” and “object” are often tossed around casually, but they’re not synonyms.
 In fact, misunderstanding the distinctions can lead to sloppy modeling, unclear code, and fragile designs.
-In this article, we’ll revisit these core concepts, ground them in analogy and practice, and set the stage for exploring design patterns like Singleton.
+In this blog entry, we’ll revisit these core concepts, ground them in analogy and practice, and set the stage for exploring design patterns like Singleton.

 # What is an Object?
-This blog entry is a precursor to the [Singleton Design Pattern](https://refactoring.guru/design-patterns/singleton) (TBD).
-This entry was originally going to be part of the Singleton blog entry itself, but I decided that it is long enough had has enough merits to stand on its own.
+This blog entry is a precursor to the Singleton Design Pattern (TBD).
+It was originally going to be part of the Singleton blog entry itself, but I decided that it has enough merits to stand on its own.

-Before I dive into Singleton in the next blog, I’d like to consider Object-Oriented (OO) fundamentals and ask, ___“What is an object?”___ We use this term frequently, and I’m not sure that we always use it consistently.
-I try my best to use it consistently, but I know that I’ve not always been consistent.
+Before I dive into Singleton in the next blog, I’d like to consider Object-Oriented (OO) fundamentals and ask, ___“What is an object?”___ We use ___object___ frequently, but I’m not sure that we always use it consistently.
+I try my best to use it consistently, but I know that I’ve not always been consistent myself.

-Sometimes we might use the term _object_ when we really mean _class_.
-Sometimes we might use the term _object_ when we really mean _instance_ as in _an instance of a class_ or even _an object instance of a class_.
+Sometimes we might use the term _object_ when we mean _class_.
+Sometimes we might use the term _object_ when we mean _instance_ as in _an instance of a class_ or even _an object instance of a class_.
 These two new terms suggest two more questions:
-* What is a class?
+* _What is a class?_
-* What is an instance?
+* _What is an instance?_

 ## What is a Class?
-Code within an OO implementation defines the behavior of a _class_.
-Our terminology is mostly consistent since `class` is a keyword for this concept in many OO languages.
-The class implementation defines relationships with other classes through inheritance, reference and delegation.
+Code written within an OO implementation defines the behavior of a _class_.
+Our terminology is mostly consistent with OO languages since `class` is a keyword for this concept in many of them.
+A class implementation defines relationships with other classes through inheritance, reference and delegation.
 Classes declare methods which define their behavior.

 __Classes declare and define behavior and relationships with other classes as specified within the implementation.__